-- 78 A well-designed and connected network gives people the maximum choice in how to make their journeys.
-This includes by rail, other public transport, walking, cycling and by car. - 79 In a well-designed place, all modes of transport are positively designed into the built form.
+A well-designed and connected network gives people the maximum choice in how to make their journeys.
+This includes by rail, other public transport, walking, cycling and by car.

+In a well-designed place, all modes of transport are positively designed into the built form.
 They are integrated into public spaces with character that people enjoy using.
-People move around in attractive streets and other public spaces parks, natural open spaces and green corridors.
-Well-designed streets create attractive public spaces with character, through their layout, landscape, including street trees, lighting, street furniture and materials see Public spaces. - and other routes helps people to find their way around so that journeys are easy to make.
+People move around in attractive streets and other public spaces - parks, natural open spaces and green corridors.
+Well-designed streets create attractive public spaces with character, through their layout, landscape, including street trees, lighting, street furniture and materials - see Public spaces.

+A clear layout and hierarchy of streets and other routes helps people to find their way around so that journeys are easy to make.
 Wider, more generous spaces are well-suited to busier streets, including streets served by public transport.
 They have enough space to create an attractive place for all users.
 Narrower streets are more suitable where there is limited vehicle movement and speeds are low.
 Mews, courtyards and culs-de-sac will generally only be appropriate at the most local level where there is little vehicular movement.

-upon accessibility to public transport and essential facilities.
+Higher densities are dependent upon accessibility to public transport and essential facilities.
 To optimise density, it may be necessary to provide public transport infrastructure or to improve existing local transport services.
 A transport hub may represent an opportunity for a local increase in density, where appropriate to local context and character.